rhit99900/playbook/README.md

 Processes only the listed files.
 The endpoint responds after all requested files have been processed (success or failure).

+### Embedding via the UI

+The `IndexedFilesList` page exposes the same functionality through a multi-file embed form:

+1. Paste a Google Drive share link or raw file ID into the “Add Files For Embedding” input.
+2. The UI extracts the file ID and calls `GET /files/lookup/:id` to verify access and fetch the Drive title.
+3. Queue as many files as you want, remove any mistakes, then click **Embed selected files** to POST the collected IDs to `/files/index`.
+4. On success the file table reloads so you can confirm the new entries.

+This flow is handy when you need to embed a few specific documents without reprocessing the entire Drive.

 ### Cleaning Chroma

 Use the script when you want to reset embeddings and rerun the builder: